 Björn Sjödén

-Björn Sjödén is a learning scientist and teacher educator at Halmstad University, Sweden, with a Ph.D. in Cognitive Science and an extensive background in Psychology.
+Björn Sjödén is a learning scientist and teacher educator at Halmstad University, Sweden, with a Ph.D. in Cognitive Science and an extensive background in Psychology and the humanities.
 He is presently a course director in the university’s first international Master’s programme in Digital Learning and actively engaged in the public debate on the use of educational technologies and evidence-based practice in schools.
 His research pertains to how digital and analogue tools can be combined for educational aims, most recently addressing the relationship between computer gaming and academic learning.